jina-ai/jina/docs/chapters/101/README.md

 <img align="left" src="img/ILLUS3.png?raw=true" alt="Jina AI Executor, Copyright by Jina AI Limited" title="Jina AI Executor Concept, Copyright by Jina AI Limited" hspace="10" width="30%"/>

+**Executors** are the worker bees of Jina.
+They do all the hard algorithmic work like encoding images into vectors, storing vectors on disk, ranking results, and more.
+All of these are formulated as executors.
+Each executor has a useful interface, letting you concentrate on the algorithm and not get lost in the weeds.
+They feature persistence, scheduling, chaining, grouping, and parallelization out of the box.

-**Executor represents an algorithmic unit in Jina.** Algorithms such as encoding images into vectors, storing vectors on the disk, ranking results, can all be formulated as Executors.
+%%**Executor represents an algorithmic unit in Jina.** Algorithms such as encoding images into vectors, storing vectors on the disk, ranking results, can all be formulated as Executors.
 Executor provides useful interfaces, enabling AI developers and engineers to concentrate on the algorithm.
 Features such as persistency, scheduling, chaining, grouping and parallelization come out of the box.

 The properties of an Executor are stored in a YAML config, they always go hand in hand.

 <br/><br/><br/>

-<h3 align="center">Family of Executors</h3>
+<h3 align="center">Executor Families</h3>

 <p align="center">
   <img src="img/ILLUS4.png?raw=true" alt="Jina 101 Family of Executor, Copyright by Jina AI Limited" title="Jina 101 Family of Executor, Copyright by Jina AI Limited" hspace="10" width="80%"/>
 </p>

-**Executor is a big family.** Each family member focuses on one important aspect of the search system.
+The **Executors** are a big family.
+Each family member focuses on one important aspect of the search system.
 Let’s meet:
 - **Crafter**: for crafting/segmenting/transforming the Documents and Chunks;
 - **Encoder**: for representing the Chunk as vector;
 - **Indexer**: for saving and retrieving vectors and key-value information from storage;
-- **Ranker**: for sorting the results;
+- **Ranker**: for sorting results;

-Having a new algorithm in mind?
+Got a new algorithm in mind?
 No problem, this family always welcomes new members!

 <br/><br/>